rahulCSENITTE/US_Currency_Exchange/index.md

         return msg.sender.balance;
     }
 ```
-In this function deposite is done to the account from USA Dollars to Indian Rupee(Convertion takes place).
+In this function, deposit is done to the account from USA Dollars to Indian Rupees(Conversion takes place).

 ## Get Rupees in Dollars

-In this we convert the given input USA Dollars to Indian Rupees and deduct the same from the account.
+In this, we convert the given input USA Dollars to Indian Rupees and deduct the same from the account.
 If the balance is insufficient transaction will not proceed.
 ```markdown
    function withdraw_dollars() public payable returns (uint remainingBal){
         require(msg.value*Dollar_value <= balances[msg.sender]);